How to photograph waterfalls

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-Whether you are passionate about photography or just starting out, chances are that many of you are interested in nature or landscape photography.
-This is indeed an aspect that I find really nice to practice your passion and discover beautiful places.
-In this article, we’ll talk about photographing waterfalls: how to do this, how to shoot, frame, capture the scene, with what equipment, what you need to know, etc.
+Whether you’re passionate about photography or just starting out, there’s a good chance you’re interested in nature or landscape photography.
+For me, it’s one of the nicest ways to practice photography while discovering beautiful places.
+In this article, we’ll look at photographing waterfalls: how to approach the scene, how to shoot, frame and compose your image, what gear to use, what you need to know, and more.

-1 - Finding the right time to shoot (and the right place)
+1 - Finding the right time to shoot (and the right location)

-You might think that you can take pictures of waterfalls all day long… And yes, this is possible, but depending on the surrounding luminosity, your picture may be very pale with very little contrast.
-The idea is therefore to choose the right day and especially the right hours to take your picture.
+You might think you can photograph waterfalls at any time of day.
+And yes, technically you can, but depending on the surrounding light, your photo can quickly look flat, pale, and low in contrast.
+The idea is to choose the right day, and especially the right time of day, for your shot.

-If you try to photograph waterfalls in the middle of the day in full sunlight for example, you’ll run into several problems: the sky may be too white (we will talk more about this below), the water movements will also be too bright (sometimes “burnt” as they say) and your camera may have trouble getting the right exposure between the different parts of the scene.
-In short, it’s generally not ideal.
+If you try to photograph waterfalls in the middle of the day in full sunlight, for example, you’ll run into several problems: the sky may be too bright, the moving water may also become too bright or even “blown out,” as photographers say, and your camera may struggle to balance the exposure across the different parts of the scene.
+In short, it’s usually not ideal.

-On the contrary, the idea is to focus on days when the light is softer, cloudy days for example.
-The difference of light between your plans will be less important and your photo will normally be better balanced.
+Instead, try to focus on days when the light is softer, such as cloudy days.
+The difference in brightness between the different planes of the image will be less extreme, and your photo will usually be better balanced.

-Examples of waterfall pictures in undergrowth (left) and during the golden hours (right)
+Examples of waterfall photos in the undergrowth (left) and during the golden hours (right)

-An essential point, try to avoid windy days as much as possible.
-You will otherwise end up with some of the foliage blurred during a long exposure.
+One essential point: try to avoid windy days as much as possible.
+Otherwise, some of the foliage may blur during a long exposure.

-Last advice, if you have located a good spot not far from where you live for example, arrange to go and see the site at different times of the day to find out where the sun will be and how much brightness you can expect on your waterfall.
-Depending on the time of day and the type of photo you want to take (long exposure for example), the use of additional photo equipment is required (camera lens filter, tripod, etc.).
+One last tip: if you’ve found a good spot not too far from home, try visiting it at different times of day to see where the sun falls and how much light you can expect on the waterfall.
+Depending on the time of day and the type of photo you want to take, a long exposure for example, you may need additional photography gear, such as lens filters, a tripod, and so on.

-2 - Choose a shutter speed adapted for your waterfall picture
+2 - Choose the right shutter speed for your waterfall photo

-This is a rather delicate point to mention as it is probably a matter of individual taste and mainly depends on the time of day.
+This is a slightly tricky point because it comes down partly to personal taste and also depends a lot on the time of day.
 Let me explain.
-When you decide to take a photo of a waterfall, you have several ways of looking at it:
+When you decide to photograph a waterfall, there are several ways to approach it:

-Either you don’t have any particular equipment at your disposal and you simply want to immortalize the place.
-In this case, you will take the photo hand-held and the shutter speed will most likely be too fast to achieve a smooth and blurry effect of the scene.
-You will usually freeze the waterfall, which in my opinion is not very aesthetic and not too much in relation to the reality of the scene (in motion),
+Either you don’t have any specific gear with you and simply want to capture the place as it is.
+In that case, you’ll shoot handheld, and your shutter speed will probably be too fast to create that smooth, blurred effect in the water.
+Most of the time, you’ll freeze the waterfall, which in my opinion is not especially aesthetic and doesn’t really reflect the movement of the scene,

-To get a more real effect of the scene, so to speak, you’ll have to use a slower shutter speed.
-For this, you can still get by without a tripod as long as you stay within acceptable hand-held speeds.
-The best range here is between 1/40 and 1/100.
-With this exposure time, you will get a slight silky water effect on the waterfall and the water,
+To get a more realistic sense of motion, so to speak, you’ll need to use a slower shutter speed.
+You can still manage without a tripod as long as you stay within acceptable handheld shutter speeds.
+A good range here is between 1/40 and 1/100.
+With this exposure time, you’ll get a slight silky effect on the waterfall and the flowing water,

-Finally, to get the “ghosting” effect of the moving scene (the kind of beautiful pictures you see in reports!), an even slower shutter speed will be necessary, very often below 1/10s.
-This here is a particular photographic technique called long-exposure photography.
-The idea is simply to give your picture a stylish effect by shooting the scene very slowly.
-This necessarily requires the use of a tripod.
+Finally, to get that “ghostly” effect in the moving water, the kind of beautiful images you see in reports, you’ll need an even slower shutter speed, very often below 1/10s.
+This is a specific photographic technique called long-exposure photography.
+The idea is simply to create a more stylized effect by capturing the scene over a longer period of time.
+This does require a tripod.

-In this technique, two points are important to note:
+With this technique, two points are important to keep in mind:

-- The amount of blur you wish to obtain: You can indeed decide to give a light blur effect with a shot between 1/10 and 1s, which is more than enough to achieve this effect.
-On large waterfalls with a very high flow, it may be interesting to apply longer exposure times to give a vaporous effect at the foot of the waterfall, a mystical side to the scene.
-The more water, flow and peculiarities you have there (rock, vegetation, etc.), the more pronounced this effect will be,
+- The amount of blur you want: You can choose to create a light blur effect with a shutter speed between 1/10 and 1s, which is already more than enough to achieve this result.
+On large waterfalls with a very strong flow, longer exposure times can be interesting to create a misty effect at the foot of the waterfall and give the scene a more mysterious feel.
+The more water, flow, and visual details you have there, such as rocks or vegetation, the more pronounced this effect will be,

-- The time of day and the place where you take the picture: This is a key point because depending on the time of day it may or may not be necessary to use camera lens filters to reduce the brightness of the scene.
-To make a long story short, in the middle of the day and in sunlight, the light of the scene will often be too strong to obtain a silky effect on a waterfall.
-You will have no choice but to use an ND filter (neutral density filter).
-In undergrowth, this point will be less significant as the ambient light will be softer.
-You will therefore by default have a lower shutter speed displayed on your camera.
-In the evening or in the morning, the light will also be very soft and you will not necessarily need to use a filter to achieve the motion effect.
-Want to know more on how to take a long exposure in photography?
+- The time of day and the location where you take the photo: This is a key point because, depending on the time of day, you may or may not need lens filters to reduce the brightness of the scene.
+To keep it simple, in the middle of the day and in sunlight, the scene will often be too bright to get a silky effect on a waterfall.
+You’ll have no choice but to use an ND filter, or neutral density filter.
+In the undergrowth, this will be less of an issue because the ambient light is softer.
+Your camera will naturally display a slower shutter speed.
+In the evening or morning, the light will also be very soft, and you won’t necessarily need a filter to create a sense of motion.
+Want to learn more about how to take a long exposure in photography?

 3 - Getting the right exposure

 Another very important point when photographing waterfalls is the exposure of the scene.
-You’re going to tell me, like in all pictures, right?
-In fact, the particularity of a waterfall photo is that, like in landscape photography, you will sometimes have a dark foreground (rock, ground, soil) and a brighter background (usually the sky).
-In addition to this point, you will also have to manage the overexposure of the water, the white parts (those in swell).
+You might say, just like in any photo, right?
+In reality, the specific challenge with waterfall photography is that, as in landscape photography, you may sometimes have a dark foreground, such as rocks, ground, or soil, and a brighter background, usually the sky.
+On top of that, you also have to manage overexposure in the water, especially the white parts where the water is moving.

-Even if you have a top-of-the-range camera, it may have difficulty managing a correct exposure on a very contrasted scene.
-You’ll have less trouble in undergrowth where the scene light should be more or less even.
-Here are a few tips on getting the right exposure.
+Even with a high-end camera, it can be difficult to get the exposure right in a very contrasty scene.
+You’ll usually have fewer problems in the undergrowth, where the light across the scene should be more even.
+Here are a few tips for getting the exposure right.

-As a general rule, make sure to focus on moving water (brighter), the idea being to expose to the right as they say.
-What does this mean in practice?
-You have a small histogram for each picture that allows you to see the proportion of high and low lights.
-The highlights (on the right of the histogram) should be your priority to prevent the shadows in the scene from being underexposed.
-You will otherwise have to do a lot of post-processing work on the computer and will often see noise appear in these areas (not very pretty).
-In some cases, you may have to do exposure compensation.
-We’ll talk about this later.
+As a general rule, pay close attention to the moving water, which is the brighter part of the scene.
+The idea is to expose to the right, as photographers say.
+What does that mean in practice?
+For each photo, you have a small histogram that shows the balance between highlights and shadows.
+The highlights, on the right side of the histogram, should be your priority, while still avoiding underexposed shadows in the scene.
+Otherwise, you’ll have to do a lot of post-processing work on the computer and may often see noise appear in those darker areas, which is not very pretty.
+In some cases, you may need to use exposure compensation.
+We’ll come back to that later.

-To correctly manage your exposure when you have a sky, you can use a graduated neutral density filter (GND filter), this being darker on the upper part of the filter.
-You place it on the sky (brighter) to control the exposure of your picture.
-Concretely, it helps your camera to expose correctly when shooting (instead of adding a gradient filter on Lightroom or Photoshop).
+To manage your exposure properly when there is sky in the frame, you can use a graduated neutral density filter, or GND filter, which is darker on the upper part of the filter.
+You place it over the sky, the brighter area, to control the exposure of your image.
+In practice, it helps your camera expose the scene correctly at the time of shooting, instead of adding a graduated filter later in Lightroom or Photoshop.

-4 - Focus on your composition and framing
+4 - Pay attention to your composition and framing

-I think this is a crucial point in many fields, including waterfall photography.
-I could (and I think I will) write an article on each detailed point mentioned below:
+I think this is a crucial point in many areas of photography, including waterfall photography.
+I could, and probably will, write a full article on each of the detailed points below:

-- Be careful with your foreground: most of the time you have a foreground on the waterfall picture.
-Look for a detail or a particular point that catches the eye: a stone, a root, a tree trunk, etc. Highlight it by using the rule of thirds and the golden ratio to catch the eye on this particular point.
-I will detail these notions in extensive articles.
-Another possibility is to “bring the waterfall” towards the eye, in other words, to make it look as if the waterfall is flowing over you,
+- Pay attention to your foreground: most of the time, you’ll have a foreground in a waterfall photo.
+Look for a detail or a specific element that catches the eye: a stone, a root, a tree trunk, and so on.
+Highlight it by using the rule of thirds or the golden ratio to draw the viewer’s eye to that point.
+I’ll cover these ideas in more detail in dedicated articles.
+Another option is to “bring the waterfall” toward the viewer’s eye, in other words, to make it feel as if the waterfall is flowing toward you,

-- Watch your background as well: special care will have to be taken regarding your background, especially if it is a sky.
-It will be necessary to avoid at all costs a burnt-out sky.
-In the case of undergrowth, you will try to arrange the trees and foliage in the background as well as possible,
+- Watch your background as well: you’ll need to pay special attention to your background, especially if it includes the sky.
+You really want to avoid a blown-out sky at all costs.
+In the undergrowth, try to arrange the trees and foliage in the background as carefully as possible,

-- Look for an unusual point of view: Most people are likely to take the picture standing with their tripod.
-Try moving around the scene in front of you, take a step back, gain height, move to the right or left, put your feet in the water.
-Just basically find something out of the ordinary.
-A view that changes is getting down to water level with your tripod, and placing a key element on a key point,
+- Look for an unusual point of view: most people will probably take the photo standing up with their tripod.
+Try moving around the scene in front of you, stepping back, getting higher, shifting to the right or left, or even putting your feet in the water.
+Basically, look for something a little different.
+One viewpoint that can really change the image is getting down to water level with your tripod and placing a key element on a strong point in the frame,

-- Use horizontal/vertical lines: We’ll talk about this in detail in another article, but the idea is to use every possible element visible around you to guide the eye in your picture.
-In the case of waterfalls in the undergrowth, it will usually be a tree trunk entering the water, a dead branch falling towards a specific point, lying reeds, cracks in the ground, etc. You may also notice a U-shape, a C-shape, in short, a curve that will lead the eye towards the waterfall.
-This will bring dynamism to your image,
+- Use horizontal and vertical lines: we’ll talk about this in detail in another article, but the idea is to use any visible element around you to guide the viewer’s eye through the image.
+With waterfalls in the undergrowth, this might be a tree trunk entering the water, a dead branch leading toward a specific point, flattened reeds, cracks in the ground, and so on.
+You may also notice a U-shape, a C-shape, or simply a curve that leads the eye toward the waterfall.
+This will bring more dynamism to your image,

-- Beware of disturbing elements: What am I talking about here?
-When you take a picture of a waterfall, you are often focused on it and don’t see what’s around it.
-You will realize this afterwards, it still happens to me today, that certain elements in the scene disturb the photo as well as your eyes.
-I recently took a quick shot of a waterfall (without a tripod and with the camera placed on a rock) and later realized that the stem of a taller grass ended up on one end of the waterfall.
-So yes, it’s not the end of the world and if you don’t have a photographer’s eye, you may never notice it, but the picture would have been better without it, that’s for sure.
-You can still of course delete this small error in post-production.
+- Watch out for distracting elements: What do I mean by that?
+When you photograph a waterfall, you’re often so focused on the waterfall itself that you don’t notice what’s around it.
+You only realize afterward, and it still happens to me today, that certain elements in the scene distract from the photo and pull your eye away.
+I recently took a quick shot of a waterfall, without a tripod and with the camera placed on a rock, and only later realized that a tall blade of grass ended up on one edge of the waterfall.
+Yes, it’s not the end of the world, and if you don’t have a photographer’s eye, you may never notice it, but the photo would definitely have been better without it.
+Of course, you can still remove this small mistake in post-production.

-Last but not least, the last essential point of the article, the camera equipment that you will (or must) use for your waterfall pictures.
-We’re talking about photo accessories here, and I invite you to take a look at the “camera accessories” category of the blog for info on camera lens filters, tripods, and help you in your choices and uses.
+Last but not least, the final essential point in this article is the camera gear you’ll use, or should use, for your waterfall photos.
+We’re talking about photography accessories here, and I invite you to take a look at the “camera accessories” category of the blog for more information on lens filters, tripods, and help choosing and using them.

-- Camera lens filters: I talk about them a lot in the “camera accessories” category of the blog and for waterfall photography, they are in my opinion almost essential.
-The polarizing filter will be necessary to brighten your colors and saturate them, as well as to eliminate the reflections of water (and leaves) and to see, for example, the bottom of the river.
-All the photos you see of waterfalls, lakes or seaside where you can see the bottom perfectly are made using a polarizing filter immediately after the shooting.
-And no, for those who are wondering, it will not be possible to eliminate the reflection of the water on a computer, in post-processing.
-Here below are two essential elements for waterfall photography: an ND filter and a tripod.
+- Lens filters: I talk about them a lot in the “camera accessories” category of the blog, and for waterfall photography, I think they are almost essential.
+A polarizing filter is useful for enhancing and saturating colors, reducing reflections on water and leaves, and allowing you, for example, to see the bottom of a river.
+All those photos you see of waterfalls, lakes, or coastlines where the bottom is perfectly visible are taken with a polarizing filter at the time of shooting.
+And no, for those wondering, you can’t remove water reflections on a computer in post-processing.
+Below are two essential items for waterfall photography: an ND filter and a tripod.

-The ND filter (neutral density filter) will be necessary in case the light is too strong and you will not be able to get a silky effect with the optimal settings of your camera body.
-Even if the light is low, an ND filter can be used to increase the exposure time of the picture and give an even more vaporous, mystical effect to the scene.
-The choice of filter density will of course depend on the situation.
-The use of an ND filter for this type of photo requires the use of a tripod…
+The ND filter, or neutral density filter, will be necessary when the light is too strong and your camera’s optimal settings don’t allow you to get a silky effect.
+Even when the light is low, an ND filter can be used to lengthen the exposure time and give the scene an even more misty, mysterious feel.
+The choice of filter density will, of course, depend on the situation.
+Using an ND filter for this type of photo also requires a tripod…

-Finally, the GND filter (Graduated Neutral Density) is the filter that will be the least useful in waterfall photography but can be useful if you have a real sky in the background.
-Since this is often brighter than the rest of the scene, using a GND filter (darker at the top of the filter) will allow you to balance the exposure of your photo when shooting.
+Finally, the GND filter, or graduated neutral density filter, is probably the least useful filter for waterfall photography, but it can help if you have a real sky in the background.
+Since the sky is often brighter than the rest of the scene, using a GND filter, which is darker at the top, allows you to balance the exposure of your photo when shooting.

-Here is a set of GND, ND, polarizing filter and associated filter holder that I recommend with my eyes closed.
+Here is a set of GND, ND, and polarizing filters, along with the matching filter holder, that I can recommend without hesitation.

 | Element | Type | Brand | Use | Series |